tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 save client id and secret in a safe fplace

 </br>

-# INITIAL SETUP
+### Fork and clone the repo
-In order to turn this whole deployment into your own thing, we need to do some initial setup:
+Let's turn this whole deployment into your own thing.

 1. Fork this repo.
 Keep the repository name "backstage-minikube-lab-reloaded".
 1. Clone the repo from your fork: